LOGIN

 I am the founder of Learn Your Land — an educational organization dedicated to bringing humans and wild places together.

-The first time I walked into an older forest I knew something was different.
+The first time I walked into an older forest, I knew something was different.
 The trees were larger.
 The moss was deeper.
 And there was a certain quality that permeated the entire landscape.

-I had never experienced this quality in any ecosystem before, and while it felt good to be in its presence, I couldn't quite make sense of it at the time.
+I never experienced this quality in any ecosystem before, and while it felt good to be in its presence, I couldn't quite make sense of it at the time.

-Upon returning home and learning more about the forest I had just visited, I eventually realized what that quality was:
+Upon returning home and learning more about the forest I just visited, I eventually realized what that quality was:

 Age.